-Separate posts of Chairperson and the Managing Director or the Chief Executive Officer - Your Company has separate persons at the post of the Chairperson and the Whole-Time Director and that the Chairperson is a Non-Executive Independent director; and no related to the Whole-Time Director.
+Separate posts of Chairperson and the Managing Director or the Chief Executive Officer - Your Company has separate persons at the post of the Chairperson and the Whole-Time Director and that the Chairperson is a Non-Executive Independent director; and not XII.
+COMPLIANCE CERTIFICATE OF THE AUDITORS related to the Whole-Time Director.